HirbodBehnam/MTProtoProxyInstaller/README.md

 --tls : string -> The host that the proxy must mimic.
 The default is www.cloudflare.com.
 To disable the fake tls, use this: '--tls ""'
 --custom-args : string -> If you want you can set some other arguments that are directly put into the service file.
 --no-bbr : bool -> Pass this argument to do not enable BBR if the operating system is Ubuntu 18.04 or higher.
 (Does not have any effect on other operating systems).
+--no-nat: bool -> Pass this argument to disable the NAT check
 ```

 Example: